n1tr0-5urf3r/icinga2-discord-notifications/Readme.md

 You can find an example configuration for icinga2 in the `conf.d` folder.
 Simply append them to your configuration and make sure that you assign the correct host and contact groups.
 Fill in the webhook URL into the `users.conf` file.
 You can specify several webhooks via users and groups.

 Additionally, copy the contents of the `scripts` folder to your icinga2 installation, e.g. `etc/icinga2/scripts` and make sure that they are executable.
 Fill out the missing value for `THUMBNAIL_URL`.

-# Known issues
-It might crash (resulting in no notification being sent) if you use multi-line comments during a CUSTOM notification.